See Leanna's Details for:

-Licensed Independent Clinical Social Worker, LICSW Master of Arts, MAThis therapist is currently not accepting new clients.
-Find available Rhode Island and Massachusetts therapists on Zencare.
+This therapist is currently not accepting new clients.
+Find available Rhode Island therapists on Zencare.

-Leanna individually tailors each one-on-one session, though often utilizes Cognitive Behavioral Therapy, Motivational Interviewing, Acceptance and Commitment Therapy, Mindful Self-Compassion, and Supportive Therapy.
+Leanna implements a strengths-based, person-centered approach, with a particular interest in drawing from mindfulness practices, Acceptance and Commitment Therapy, and Cognitive Behavioral Therapy.
 Her goal is to help clients take a step back and gain a better understanding of themselves, what really matters to them, and how to make choices which align with their values in order to grow both as an individual and as a parent.

 Pregnancy, perinatal, postpartum mental health - Addressing issues specific to women and families during the pregnancy and postpartum period, including postpartum depression and anxiety